NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 ### OpenCV Installation

 For visualization, we use OpenCV library.
-You will use this library as a black box and don't need to worry about the graphic details.

 Use the following commands to install OpenCV and other libarary.